-Every organization needs funds to function and it does so by raising capital.
-When the capital is raised by the sale of shares of the enterprise, it is termed as equity financing.
+Every organization needs funds to function, and it does so by raising capital.
+When the capital is raised by the sale of shares of the enterprise, it is termed equity financing.
 Equity financing is selling a stake in the company to raise funds.
+Let us have a look at various sources of equity financing.

 Equity financing not only involves the sale of equity shares but also includes the sale of other equity instruments like common shares, share warrants, preferred stock, convertible preferred stock, etc.